Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_android.md

 ![](img/andtemplates.png)

-You don't even need to copy them, you can just reference the resulting file in the `bin\` directory of your Godot source folder, so that the next time you build you will automatically have the custom templates referenced.
+You don't even need to copy them, you can just reference the resulting file in the `bin\` directory of your Pandemonium source folder, so that the next time you build you will automatically have the custom templates referenced.